 In addition to standard closing costs for a cash-out refinance, both a cash-out refi and an IRRRL require the borrower to pay a VA funding fee, which is 0.5 percent for an IRRRL and 2.3 percent for a first-time cash-out refi and 3.6 percent for subsequent uses.

 Each VA-approved bank, credit union or mortgage lender sets its own requirements, interest rates, terms and fees for VA-backed loans.
 To find the best deal, be sure to shop around (the VA encourages this) among different lenders and compare terms to get the best deal.
-You can enter your zip code, loan amount and other details in Bankrate’s refinancing tool to quickly compare offerings from a wide range of lenders and narrow down a list of the most favorable lenders for your VA refinancing.
+You can enter your ZIP code, loan amount and other details in our refinancing tool to quickly compare offerings from a wide range of lenders and narrow down a list of the most favorable lenders for your VA refinancing.

 Interest rates of VA mortgage loans are typically lower than those of conventional or FHA loans.
 The best rate you can get will depend primarily on the lender involved, your personal financial situation and your credit score.
 Your best VA refinance rate will be the one with the lowest rate and fees.
 VA refinance rates fluctuate, so when you price shop — and whether you’re willing to wait to pounce on a low rate — is a big factor in how good a deal you’ll be able to get.
 As always, compare rate quotes from multiple lenders.